 Where will your building be located?
 Site selection is a crucial step.
 You will need to verify that the ground will support the weight of the structure and the foundation.
 You will also need to consider exposure to wind and light along with access to the building.

 A base building package provides a blank canvas you customize to suit your intended end use.
 Our suppliers will work with you and recommend the most suitable customization options to achieve this.
 You will also receive a full set of engineering plans as part of your building kit package.

 Alternatively, you can work with an architect if you intend to build a more complex structure or have a specific design style in mind.

 If you are constructing a residential building, you will need to purchase floor plans online or work with a designer to produce these for you.
-To get started, see our selection of floor plans for a variety of end uses.
+To get started, see our selection of steel building floor plans for a variety of end uses.

 Exterior customization options include:

 Roof options.
 Choose from a number of roof profiles, including gable, single-slope, gambrel, or monitor, along with the pitch.
 Also, choose from a number of different metal roofing material options.
 Read more on our building roof styles and profiles page.

 Door options.
 As all buildings are custom-made, you will need to specify the styles, types, and sizes of doors required for your application.
 For more, see our door options page.